chef/chef-web-docs/includes_proxy/includes_proxy_settings_no_proxy.rst

 The ``no_proxy`` setting is used to specify addresses for which the proxy should not be used.
 This can be a single address or a comma-separated list of addresses.
-Wildcard matching will work in this list.
+Wildcard matching may be used in this list; however, some situations require hostnames to be specified without wildcards.

 Example: